vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 There are a lot of advantages to automate all the lights and electric decorations.
 It's not only about turning them on and off.
 It's more than you can think of, like:
-* Don't start every day turning on all the (battery powered) decorations one-by-one manually and at the end of the day turning them off again;
+* Don't start every day turning on all the (battery powered) decorations one-by-one manually and at the end of the day turning them off again; [Node-RED automation](#activate-a-socket-on-motion-detection)
     * _No use of batteries, no useless power usage, more time for other things, more comfort_
     * _Only downside: No morning gymnastics to switch all the buttons in each corner_
 * Come downstairs, and all the cozy lights are (just) on;